sgraden/vpc/about-vpc-beta.md

 {:tip: .tip}
 {:download: .download}

-# Features available for Beta release
+# Features available for Beta Release

-These features are available using the IBM Cloud Console UI, the API, and the CLI:
+The following features are available today:

  * Create a Virtual Private Cloud
  * Create subnets, and bring your own private IP (BYOIP)